HermiTech-LLC/HermiSim-DynamicsViewer/README.md

 # A Robotics Simulation Suite

 ![img](https://github.com/LoQiseaking69/HermiSim-DynamicsViewer/blob/main/IMG_1637.png)
-*note: the missing Qbox definitions have been, defined😅.
+*note: the missing Qbox/ QText element definitions and errors have been, patched and defined😅.
 ___
 ## Table of Contents